dannav/now-compose/examples/cluster/readme.md

-# Cluster Example Project

-This project is an example of how you could setup a cluster of microservices to develop locally with now-compose.
-This example shows you how you could link together many microservices for use with now-compose.
+This project is an example of how you can setup a microservice architecture locally using now-compose.

-This microservice cluster is broken up into 3 services.
+This architecture is broken up into 3 microservices:

-## db

-A mysql database with example data
+- db - a mysql database with example data

-## api

-An api that returns all rows of the `people` table in `db`.
+- api - a microservice that queries `db` and returns all data as json
+- web - a microservice that makes an http request to `api` to display all data in `db`

-## web
+## Preparing the project

-A service that requests data from the api and returns it for all responses

-# Getting Started
+For this example [zeit/pkg](https://github.com/zeit/pkg) is used to compile all Node.js services into a binary for linux.
+Which we will ultimately copy into our Docker containers during the container building process.

+The following steps will need to be run from a terminal in this directory:

-1.  run `make` to build generate binaries for services and build docker containers
+1.  run `make` to generate all binaries in their project's `build` folder.
-2.  run `now-compose up` to setup environment locally
+2.  run `now-compose up` to spin up the microservices and get a stream of logs from them

-3.  test deployment with `now-compose deploy`
+## Configuration of each service

+The following are the container configurations of each service:

+### db

+- bound to: `localhost:3306`
+- mysql db: `example`
+- mysql username: `example`
+- password: `example`

+### api

+- bound to: `localhost:3001`

+### web

+- bound to: `localhost:3000`

+---

-# Making Modifications
+## Modifications

 Builds on containers will be cached by default.
-If you make modifications and changes aren't seen with `now-compose up` you can force a rebuild of containers with `now-compose up --no-cache`.
+If you make modifications and changes aren't seen with `now-compose up` you can force a rebuild of all containers by passing the `--no-cache` flag to the up command: `now-compose up --no-cache`.